FrancesCoronel/personal-website-v3/_posts/2015-11-13-hrdevfest-talk.md

 \https://twitter.com/HRDevFest/status/665359937908903936\]

-It’s always exciting to potentially be part of an inaugural anything so when the organizers behind HR DevFest announced their call for presentations, I decided to give it a shot for the heck of it and submitted my proposal on a web design talk that I had presented while at
+It's always exciting to potentially be part of an inaugural anything so when the organizers behind HR DevFest announced their call for presentations, I decided to give it a shot for the heck of it and submitted my proposal on a web design talk that I had presented while at